Surface Mining Screening¶

-Keywords: data used; Sentinel GeoMAD, data used; WOfS, analysis; change monitoring, use case; surface mining, data used; Sentinel-1
+Keywords: data used; sentinel-2 geomedian, data used; WOfS, analysis; change monitoring, use case; surface mining, data used; sentinel-1

 Surface mining refers to the removal of the terrain surface to access minerals underneath.
 In particular, surface mining is used to retrieve sand, gravel, stones, coal, iron and other metals.
 Surface mining is often more cost-effective than gouging tunnels and subterranean shafts to access minerals underground.